 If you want to get the right temperature, you have to know what temperature is good for your dragon.
 The average temperature in your tank should be around 78-88°F during the day and around 70°F at night.

-Besides that you need some very hot spots.
+Besides that, you need some very hot spots.
 Bearded dragons like to lie in the sun on huge stones.
 Especially in the morning, since they need to get the right body temperature.

 You do not have to buy very expensive reptile heat lamps for that.
-In fact normal heat lamp from the DIY market is okay.
+In fact a normal heat lamp from the DIY market is okay.
 I recommend to go with 100W, but it depends on your tank size.
 You can also regulate the temperature by hanging the heat lamp a little higher above the tank.

-So you can simply use this normal 100W light bulb from Amazon here plus clamp lamp to place it on your terrarium and of course a thermometer so you can see if you get the right temperature.
+So you can simply use this normal 100W light bulb from Amazon here and get this clamp lamp to place it on your terrarium and of course a thermometer like this one so you can see if you get the right temperature.

 Beside warmth, the light bulb also provides a lot of white light, which is excellent.
-Besides that it is very cheap.
+Besides that, it is very cheap.

 Why I do not use any reptile heat lamps

 There are some good reasons to not use all the reptile heat lamps out there.
-If you search heating lamps for reptiles in Amazon, you are going to get tons of results for that.
+If you search for heating lamps for reptiles in Amazon, you are going to get tons of results for that.

 In my opinion, most of those lamps are very bad.
-First of all they are really expensive.
+First of all, they are really expensive.
 Especially beginners are afraid of doing something wrong and rather take a reptile heat lamp than a normal 100W light bulb.

-Secondly those heat lamps are known for being very short-lived.
+Secondly, those heat lamps are known for being very short-lived.
 Many people on Amazon say that those lamps only last a few weeks.
 I think that is ridiculous.